Programs for Financial Services Firms

-As a financial advisor you know that retirement planning and business succession is not just about money.
+As a financial advisor you know that retirement planning and business succession are not just about dollars.
 You are uniquely positioned to have a thoughtful dialogue with your clients about the meaning behind the money.

 We are pleased to offer programs that help you connect with your clients in substantive ways that respect the role emotions play

-This series is designed around two 60-minute workshops for a small group of your clients (although the length and structure can be customized to fit your needs).
+This 60-minute workshop is designed for a small group of your clients (although the length and structure can be customized to fit your needs).
 It is ideal for a lunch-and-learn program.

 Through a mix of questionnaires and discussion, participants can begin to tackle the questions that must be addressed in order to successfully navigate the transition to retirement.

 Define the key elements of a successful transition

 Review cognitive and emotional barriers to retirement planning

 Consider what has been satisfying about work in order to establish compelling options for the future.